AS-Coope/Search-Fetch-Shift/README.md

 # Search Fetch Shift (SFS)
-This is a command line application that allows you to move files of similar file type from one directory to the next, all at once!
+This is a command-line application that allows you to move files of similar file type from one directory to the next, all at once!

 ## Motivation